geomodulus/torontobot/README.md

 # TorontoBot

 TorontoBot is a tool for querying Toronto Open Data.
-One day soon it will be a discord bot.
-Today, it just outputs reponses to the command line.
+It's a Discord bot right now.

 ## Dependencies